Is Red Meat Killing You?

 (Editor's note: This is an encore version of a story that first appeared on Next Avenue on May 25, 2012.)

-The end of grilling season has arrived in many parts of the country, and as families flip summer's last steaks or hot dogs this Labor Day weekend, a chorus of experts is urging that you never look back and shift your diet to chicken, fish and veggies full time.
+Grilling season is in full swing, and as families flip their steaks or hot dogs this Fourth of July weekend, a chorus of experts is urging that you shift your diet to chicken, fish and veggies full time and never look back.

 After all, consumption of meat, like beef, lamb, veal and pork, has long been linked to an increased risk of developing cardiovascular disease, some cancers and Type 2 diabetes.